 Spring and Fall Symposia: Two public symposia per year in which both first-year and second-year postdocs present their research and participate in discussions with the audience.
 The symposia provided a great opportunity for postdocs to engage the Columbia research community as well as the larger public in innovative research in sustainable development.

-Earth Institute Postdocs Retreats and Special Events: Special outings to unique locations in the New York City area that seek to create a sense of community among the Postdocs, to connect them to New York, and to provide intellectual stimuli.
+Earth Institute Postdoctoral Retreats and Special Events: Special outings to unique locations in the New York City area that seek to create a sense of community among the postdocs, to connect them to New York, and to provide intellectual stimuli.